bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-map.md

   workflow: primary
 ```

-This configuration will start a build with the `primary` workflow for every code push, but for nothing else (for example not for pull requests).
+This configuration will start a build with the **primary** Workflow for every code push, but for nothing else (for example not for pull requests).

 ## Components of the `trigger_map`

-A `trigger_map` is a _list of filters_, and the `workflow` the given
+A `trigger_map` is a list of filters, and the `workflow` is the given
-filters should select in case of a matching trigger.
+filters it should select in case of a matching trigger.

-**Every filter item has to include at least one condition!**
+Every filter item has to include at least one condition!

 This means that you can't have an item which only specifies the `workflow`,
 at least one filter (`push_branch` / `pull_request_source_branch` / `pull_request_target_branch` / `tag`)